koerper/baderVis/README.md

 ## Description
-Tool to analyze the charge evolution in a reaction pathway as investigated with the nudged elastic band (NEB) method.
+Tool to analyze the charge evolution in a reaction pathway as derived from the nudged elastic band (NEB) method in VASP.

 ```
 baderVis